• Skip to primary navigation

 Equipment

-A medium-sized non-metallic pot or saucepan.
+A medium-sized non-metallic (or ceramic) pot

 a chopping board